tommirok/Node/README.md

 # Node

-Just my first node project in which im going to build nodeserver and REST API.
+Just my first node project in which im going to build node rest api

-First for some googlesheets and later for some graphql base.